vimalmenon/neovim/README.md

 # NVIM Config

-This is my Configuration for NVIM for my daily use.
+This is my NVIM configuration